 The end of the dry season, with mild temperatures and lemurs giving birth to babies, this appears to be a good season for spotting wildlife.
 It appears that Andringitra and Ranomafana National Park have the largest variety of lemurs, and are close to Antananarivo International Airport (TNR).
 We could also fly in to Morondava to witness the Avenue of the Baobabs and Kirindy Mitea National Park.

-There are, of course, many other places we want to see including Russia, Southeast Asia (Vietnam, Cambodia and Thailand), Egypt, France (plus Belgium and Netherlands) and more.
+There are, of course, many other places we want to see including Russia, France (plus Belgium and Netherlands) and more.
 I know we'll get there eventually.
 It's only a matter of time.